-The 2021 Show, which would have taken place in May, has been moved to run from 21 September to 26 September.
-The RHS, the Show organisers, will still hold the world famous event at The Royal Hospital, Chelsea.
+The 2021 Show, which would have taken place in May, was moved to 21 September to 26 September at The Royal Hospital, Chelsea.

-The Yeo Valley Organic Garden, designed by Tom Massey with plants grown by Hampshire nursery Hortus Loci provides a nature-filled experience incorporating habitats and plants found at Yeo Valley’s family-run organic garden in Somerset.
+The Yeo Valley Organic Garden (Gold medal and People’s Choice), designed by Tom Massey with plants grown by Hampshire nursery Hortus Loci provides a nature-filled experience incorporating habitats and plants found at Yeo Valley’s family-run organic garden in Somerset.
 It is designed to nurture soil health and biodiversity and support pollinators and other beneficial wildlife.

 At the front of the garden an open perennial meadow is brimming with flowering plants, full of colour and scent.
 Sweeping walls divide the site, formed of carbon-rich biochar logs and rammed earth; a visual representation of soil health and the importance of keeping carbon in the soil.